Rudramaheshwar/Rudramaheshwar/README.md

 - 👋 Hi, I’m @Rudramaheshwar
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Learning New skills (chess,algorithm and speedtyping)
-- 🌱 I’m currently doing my B.Tech 2nd year at RGUKT
+- 🌱 I’m currently doing my B.Tech in Electronics and Communication Engineering at RGUKT (2nd Year Undergraduate)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 you can reach me :- @rudramaheshwar3@gmail.com
-- ⚡ Fun fact: . . . . .
+- ⚡ Fun fact:

 <!---
 Rudramaheshwar/Rudramaheshwar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.